sachin-frayne/scripts/readme.md

 ### updates

-the first run will setup an alias called `mac`
+the first run will also setup an alias called `mac` to run from anywhere

 ```
 mac